leonow32/verilog-fpga/readme.md

 **Computing**

-+ [Binary to BCD converter - combinational Double Dabble](/double_dabble) - Converter of binary values to BCD code, which is often used by display controllers.
++ [Binary to BCD converter - combinational Double Dabble](/double_dabble_combinational) - Converter of binary values to BCD code.
 It uses the Double Dabble algorithm in a combinational implementation.
++ [Binary to BCD converter - sequential Double Dabble](/double_dabble_sequential) - Converter of binary values to BCD code.
+It uses the Double Dabble algorithm in a sequential implementation.

 **Communication**